Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Introduction

-To this end, we introduce \textsc{GAtt}, which \textit{adds} attention weights across the computation tree while \textit{adjusting} their influence by employing targeted multiplication factors for attention weights guiding towards the target node.
-When using a GAT model as a representative GNN architecture, we run extensive experiments by answering pivotal facets of interpretation—\textit{faithfulness} and \textit{explanation accuracy}—of the underlying GAT across diverse real-world and synthetic datasets.
-Empirical results demonstrate that the integration of \textsc{GAtt} to process attention weights yields substantively enhanced explanations, excelling in both faithfulness and explanation accuracy.
-As an example,~\cref{fig:overviewfigure} visualizes attribution scores from different edge attribution methods using the same GAT model.
-The attribution scores from \textsc{GAtt} (see red box) imply that the GAT model places high emphasis on the edges included in the ground truth explanation.
-Such conclusion could not have been reached if we were to use simple averaging as the tool for interpretation, validating the superiority of our method.
-Finally, we also perform an ablation study where we introduce two variants of \textsc{GAtt}, namely \textsc{GAtt}$_{\textsc{sim}}$ and \textsc{GAtt}$_{\textsc{avg}}$, where we each remove one critical design element of our method.
-Our analysis shows that although the variants still outperforms na\"ive layer-wise averaging, it deteriorates the quality of the attribution in all measures.
-In summary, we conclude that \textbf{Att-GNNs such as GAT are indeed highly explainable} when adopting the proper interpretation, \textit{i.e.,} \textbf{proper adjustment of attention weights} by \textbf{taking the computation tree viewpoint}.
-Note that, although the principles of \textsc{GAtt} is generally applicable to all Att-GNNs, we focus on the original GAT model in our study due to its widespread usage and significance in the literature.
-Our contributions are summarized as follows: \begin{itemize} \item {\bf Key observations:} We make key observations and design principles that need to be considered in the edge attribution calculation by integrating the computation tree of the target node during its calculation. \item {\bf Novel methodology:} We propose \textsc{GAtt}, a new method to calculate edge attribution from attention weights in a Att-GNNs by integrating the computation tree of the given GNN model. \item {\bf Extensive evaluations:} We extensively demonstrate that the GAT model is shown to be more faithful and accurate when using our proposed method compared to the simple alternative. \end{itemize}
+To this end, we introduce \textsc{GAtt}, a simple yet effective solution to the edge attribution problem by integrating the {\it computation tree} of a given target node.
+Specifically, \textsc{GAtt} adds attention weights in the underlying Att-GNN across the computation tree while adjusting their influence by employing targeted multiplication factors for attention weights guiding towards the target node.
+As an example, Figure~\ref{fig:examplemain} visualizes edge attribution scores from different edge attribution calculation methods using the same model.
+The attribution scores from \textsc{GAtt} (see the right red box in Figure~\ref{fig:examplemain}) show that the model places high emphasis on the correct infection path (highlighted as blue nodes).
+Such conclusion could not have been reached if we were to use simple layer-wise averaging (see the left box in Figure~\ref{fig:examplemain}) as the tool for interpretations.
+To prove the effectiveness of \textsc{GAtt}, we run extensive experiments by answering pivotal facets of interpretations—\textit{faithfulness} and \textit{explanation accuracy}—of Att-GNNs across diverse real-world and synthetic datasets.
+Despite the simplicity of \textsc{GAtt}, empirical results demonstrate that the application of \textsc{GAtt} to process attention weights within the underlying model produces substantively improved explanation capabilities, excelling in both faithfulness and explanation accuracy.
+We also perform an ablation study in which we introduce two variants of \textsc{GAtt}, namely \textsc{GAtt}$_{\textsc{sim}}$ and \textsc{GAtt}$_{\textsc{avg}}$, each of which corresponds to a removal of one critical design element (\textit{i.e.}, \textbf{P1} or \textbf{P2}) of our method.
+Our analysis reveals clear deterioration of the quality of the edge attributions in all measures for both variants, which justifies the necessity of our two design elements.
+Finally, we remark that \textsc{GAtt} is a straightforward calculation module (\textit{i.e.}, does not involve any optimization/learning process), therefore brings the benefit of being hyperparameter-free and deterministic.
+In summary, we conclude that \textbf{Att-GNNs are indeed highly explainable} when adopting the proper interpretation, \textit{i.e.,} \textbf{adjustment of attention weights} by \textbf{taking the viewpoint of the computation tree}.
+Note that graph transformers~\cite{Ying2021graphtransformers, Kreuzer2021SAN, Chen2023graphtransformer} are beyond the scope of this study since transformers have already been analyzed and advanced by numerous studies (see Table~\ref{table:introduction}).
+Our contributions are summarized as follows: